-In case you have installed, or you are using IDEs (Integrated Development Environment) like IntelliJ IDEA, Eclipse, Borland JBuilder, NetBeans, BlueJ, etc..
-These programs already knew where you had installed Java in your system.
+In case you have installed or are using IDEs (Integrated Development Environment) like IntelliJ IDEA, Eclipse, Borland JBuilder, NetBeans, BlueJ, etc., then this software already knows where you have installed Java in your system.

-To know more about Java installation and environment setup, please refer to our article in the Java section.
+To know more about Java installation and environment setup, please refer Java Tutorials.

 Setup and Install Apache Tomcat Server